Updated 10/7/2020. Originally published on ErinFlynn.com January 27, 2016.

 Theoretically, you’ve already mapped out the entire process, so now you just have to make it understandable for your clients.

-When I say simple, I mean SIMPLE.
-Outline the project week-by-week or hit the big milestones, but don’t give more than your potential client needs to know at this point.
+Quick tip: When I say simple, I mean SIMPLE.
+Outline the project week-by-week or hit the big milestones.
+Don’t give more than your potential client needs to know at this point.

 The dreaded talk about money.
 This may seem odd to include in an intro packet, but letting clients know upfront about how you need payments can save a lot of headache later in the project.